 On April 12, 2005, we entered into a Bridge Loan Credit Facility with Alcmene Funding, L.L.C., a special purpose vehicle that is an affiliate of Farallon Capital Management, L.L.C., a shareholder of the Company.
-On March 6, 2006, we repaid \$10.0 million of the Bridge Loan Credit Facility.
 The Bridge Loan Credit Facility consists of a \$25 million senior secured first lien term loan, plus up to an additional \$25 million of discretionary supplemental senior secured first lien term loans.
 The supplemental loans, if any, will be made on terms to be agreed upon between us and Alcmene.
 The Bridge Loan Credit Facility initially matured on October 12, 2005, subject to one six-month extension at our election.
-Under the original terms of the Bridge Loan Credit Facility, if we elected to extend the maturity date, we would have paid an extension fee of 1% of the principal amount of the outstanding loan.
-The Bridge Loan Credit Facility is prepayable by us at any time without premium or penalty.
+Under the original terms of the Bridge Loan Credit Facility is prepayable by us at any time without premium or penalty.
 The entire principal amount of the Loan is due at maturity.
 Borrowings under the Bridge Loan Credit Facility originally bore interest at 8.0% per annum through the initial maturity date, and, if we elected to extend the maturity date of the Bridge Loan Credit Facility beyond the initial six-month term, borrowings were to bear interest at 11.5% per annum during any such extension period.
 In addition, we paid an upfront fee of \$500,000 at the time of our initial draw down under the facility and will be obligated to pay a maturity fee of \$500,000 upon repayment of the Bridge Loan Credit Facility, whether upon maturity or upon earlier repayment.
 The Bridge Loan Credit Facility contains a mandatory prepayment provision requiring that we turn over to Alcmene all principal payments that we receive from our loans to portfolio companies if at such time we have less than \$5 million in cash or cash equivalents on hand.
 The Bridge Loan Credit Facility is secured by a first priority lien on substantially all of our assets.
-Interest on our Bridge L
+Interest on our Bridge Loan Credit Facility is payable in arrears monthly, on the maturity date and on any prepayment date.
+As of December 31, 2005 we had approximately \$25.0 million outstanding under the Bridge Loan Credit Facility.
+In addition, at December 31, 2005,

 On August 1, 2005, we amended the Bridge Loan Credit Facility.
 The amendment agreement extended the term of the Bridge Loan Credit Facility to April 12, 2006, eliminated the loan extension fee, revised the interest rate effective August 1, 2005 to LIBOR plus 5.6% through December 31, 2005 and thereafter to 13.5% per annum, and amended certain collateral rights and financial covenants.
-On March 6, 2006 we amended the Bridge Loan Credit Facility to extend the due date to June 30, 2006 and reduced the interest rate to 10.86%.